h2oai/h2o-3/h2o-docs/src/product/flow/howto/H2O-DevPortRScripts.md

 - `importance`: Variable importances are now computed automatically and displayed in the model output.
 - `holdout.fraction`: The fraction of the training data to hold out for validation is no longer supported.
 - `class.sampling.factors`: Specifying the over- or under-sampling ratios per class is no longer supported.
 - `grid.parallelism`: Specifying the number of parallel threads to run during a grid search is no longer supported.
+Grid search will be supported in a future version of H2O-Dev.

 ###New GBM Parameters